huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_rules_precise_protection.md

 * `name` - (Optional, String) Specifies the name of the precise protection rule.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID to which the protection policies belong.
+  If omitted, will query precise protection rules under the default enterprise project for enterprise users.

 * `status` - (Optional, String) Specifies the status of the precise protection rule.